mckeeh3/akka-component-diagram-vscode-extension/README.md

 * **Topic Support**: Detects `@Produce.ToTopic` and `@Consume.FromTopic` annotations and creates topic nodes in the diagram.
 * **Service Stream Support**: Detects `@Produce.ServiceStream` and `@Consume.FromServiceStream` annotations and creates service stream nodes.
 * **Interactive Diagram**: Renders components as nodes and their interactions as labeled edges in a dedicated editor tab.
+* **Mermaid Diagram Generation**: Generate Mermaid markdown diagrams for documentation, presentations, or sharing with other tools.
 * **Marquee Selection**: Hold `Shift` key while clicking and dragging on the diagram background to draw a selection box.
 Or, while holding the `Shift` key, click other nodes to select multiple nodes.
 * **Manual Layout with Persistence**: Manually arrange the diagram by dragging nodes.
 Your custom layout, pan, and zoom settings are saved and restored between sessions.
 * **Click-to-Navigate**: Simply click on any component node in the diagram to instantly open the corresponding source file and jump to the class definition.